 DescriptionLife & Death is a game which casts you as a doctor in a hospital.
 Your job is to diagnose patients and administer appropriate therapies, or even perform surgery when necessary.

 To diagnose a patient, you have to press on his or her abdomen, to see which portions of the stomach cause pain.
-Basing on this knowledge, you can choose a therapy for him (observation, medication or referring to another specialist) or administer a X-Ray or ultrasound scan to get more information about his illness.
+Based on triaging the patient (observation, medication or referring to another specialist), administering a X-Ray or ultrasound scan, you have to make a decision about the care, including surgery or medication.

 In some cases, surgery will be necessary.
 You're the surgeon and you have to perform the operation very carefully, adhering strictly to the procedures, preserving hygiene, and maintaining care when cutting up the patient.